teknoboten/snake_client/README.md

-# sneks! 🐍
+# sneks! 🐍🐍🐍

-this is a client for snek - a *multiplayer* terminal adaptation of the classic game, 'snake', written in javascript.
+sneks is client for snek - a *multiplayer* terminal adaptation of the classic game, snake, written in javascript.

 !["screenshot description"](#)
 !["screenshot description"](#)